nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The task ids and status of all bulk update tasks for a provider can be queried by sending an HTTP GET request to `%CMR-ENDPOINT%/providers/<provider-id>/bulk-update/collections/status`

-This returns a list of: task id, status (IN_PROGRESS or COMPLETE), a status message, and the original request JSON body.
+This returns a list of: created-at, name, task id, status (IN_PROGRESS or COMPLETE), a status message, and the original request JSON body.

 Example
 ```